swciitg/college_cupid/README.md

-# CollegeCupid Hacktoberfest README
+# CollegeCupid

-Welcome to CollegeCupid's Hacktoberfest!
-We are excited to have you contribute to our Flutter app and help make it even better.
-This README will guide you through the process of getting started with CollegeCupid, understanding our project, and contributing to it.

-## About CollegeCupid

 CollegeCupid is a Flutter app designed to help college students connect with one another.
-Whether you're looking for friends, study partners, or even a potential romantic interest, CollegeCupid aims to make the process of finding like-minded individuals within your college community easy and fun.
+CollegeCupid aims to make the process of matching wih your crushes within your college community easy and fun.

+## UI Design

+Look at the design [here](https://www.figma.com/file/UflmkdmzL9LVwFgbfdlJaa/CampusCupid---SWC-IITG?type=design&node-id=4-1476&mode=design&t=ABmiAo6g0caTFR8y-0)

 ## Getting Started